jfcross4/advanced_stats/hibbs.md

 Best Fit Lines to Predict Election Winners
 ----------------------------------

 Today, we're going to draw best fit lines to build a model to predict the winners of presidential elections.
-In the process, we'll hopefully gain and understanding of linear models and the uncertainty of linear models.
+In the process, we'll hopefully gain an understanding of linear models and the uncertainty of linear models.

 # The Data